How to Become a Carpenter

 Apprentice carpenters learn by working with more experienced coworkers.

-Most carpenters learn their trade through a 3- or 4-year apprenticeship.
-For each year of the program, apprentices must complete at least 144 hours of paid technical training and 2,000 hours of paid on-the-job training.
-In the technical training, apprentices learn carpentry basics, blueprint reading, mathematics, building code requirements, and safety and first-aid practices.
-They also may receive specialized training in concrete, rigging, scaffold building, fall protection, confined workspaces, and Occupational Safety and Health Administration (OSHA) 10- and 30-hour safety courses.
+Several groups, such as unions and contractor associations, sponsor apprenticeship programs.
+For each year of a typical program, apprentices must complete 144 hours of technical training and 2,000 hours of paid on-the-job training.
+Apprentices learn carpentry basics, blueprint reading, mathematics, building code requirements, and safety and first aid practices.
+They also may receive specialized training in creating and setting concrete forms, rigging, welding, scaffold building, and working within confined workspaces.
+All carpenters must pass the Occupational Safety and Health Administration (OSHA) 10- and 30-hour safety courses.